RandomMC-Server/Website/README.md

-# Website
+# RandomMC Website
-The website for RandomMC!!!
+This is the website for RandomMC.
+This is made in HTML5, CSS, and Javascript.